amschel99/rift-web/README.md

 $success: #0fb14d;
 ```

+#### Comments

+- please use comments sparingly, where necessary
+- do not leave comments in markup, markup should be self describing

 #### Commits

 - please try and use meaningfull commit messages that indicate what change(s) the commit is about